daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 which does not require Latex
 and makes the exported PDF look similar to notebooks exported to HTML.
-This requires the `pyppeteer` package, which we can install as follows.
+This requires the `pyppeteer` package, which we can install by typing the following into Windows Terminal.

 ```bash
 conda install pyppeteer=0.2.2